 This is a common practice done by mothers in a bid to reduce the gas produced from eating beans especially when beans pudding (moi-moi) or beans cake (akara ) is prepared.

 The beans peel contains most of the antioxidants, essential B- vitamins and importantly dietary fibre found in beans.
 So taking off the peel means throwing away all these important nutrients your baby so badly needs.
 Because the peel is high in fibre, it is likely to cause a little more flatulence as foods high in fibre tend to produce gas.
-So my advice is to leave some of the beans peel on, don’t take all off.
+So my advice is to leave some of the beans to peel on, don’t take all off.

 BEANS RECIPES FOR BABIES AND TODDLER